The secondary faculty at the School of Public Health includes 86 members from across the university.

 Philip J. Budge, MD, PhD, is an associate professor of medicine in the Division of Infectious Diseases and the director of clinical research at WashU Medicine’s Death to Onchocerciasis and Lymphatic Filariasis project.
 He works to help end parasitic worm infections as public health threats by developing improved diagnostics and treatments for worm diseases including elephantiasis, river blindness and African eye worm.

-Anne Mobley Butler, MS, PhD, is an associate professor of medicine at WashU Medicine.
+Anne Mobley Butler, MS, PhD, is an associate professor of medicine in the Division of Infectious Diseases.
 Her research is aimed at answering important clinical questions about drug and vaccine utilization, effectiveness, safety, and related outcomes by applying epidemiologic study designs and analytic methods to data from large clinical and health-care utilization databases.

-Patricia Cavazos-Rehg, PhD, is a professor of psychiatry and director of the Division of Addiction Science, Prevention, and Treatment at WashU Medicine.
+Patricia Cavazos-Rehg, PhD, is a professor of psychiatry and director of the Division of Addiction Science, Prevention, and Treatment.
 Her research interests include mental health epidemiology, and understanding how policy and technology shape health behaviors of young people.

 Emily Cloessner, MD, MSPH, is an assistant professor of emergency medicine at WashU Medicine.
 An expert on global emergency medicine, Cloessner studies how to adapt protocols developed in high-income countries to resource-limited settings.